smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 ![app-chat-dev][app-chat-dev]
 > From an app developer's perspective

+App developers and OEMs will select which opposite party they wish to talk to via the following interfaces.

+![catalog-of-apps][catalog-of-apps]
+> From an OEM's perspective, choosing an app

+![catalog-of-oems][catalog-of-oems]
+> From an app developer's perspective, choosing an OEM

 #### App Issue List
 App developers and granted OEMs will be able to see a list of issues for an app.
 OEMs will see issues that were self-authored or shared by another OEM.
 App developers will see all issues for their app authored by any granted OEM.